JuliaAI/MLJ.jl/docs/src/simple_user_defined_models.md

     [fitresult for r in 1:nrows(Xnew)]
 ````

-For more details on the `UnivariateNominal` distribution, query
+For more details on the `UnivariateFinite` distribution, query
-`MLJBase.UnivariateNominal`.
+`MLJBase.UnivariateFinite`.